Kaizōsha: History

+Bertrand Russell

 When Bertrand Russell was a guest professor at Peking University for ten months in 1920-21, the Kaizō magazine invited him to visit Japan.
 He accepted and upon his arrival on 17 July 1921 was welcomed by Yamamoto.
 He visited Kobe, Osaka, Nara, Kyoto and Tokyo and then sailed from Yokohama.
 During his tour he met many of the country's intellectuals and gave one lecture.
 Before and after his visit Russell contributed fifteen essays to Kaizō, which were published in English-Japanese bilingual editions and all "discussed social and political problems, except one on the Theory of Relativity".

+Albert Einstein

 In the following year Yamamoto arranged a six-week tour of Japan for Albert Einstein and his wife Elsa.
 Einstein arrived in the country just after he had been informed by telegram in Shanghai that he had won the Nobel Prize.
 While in Japan Einstein had meetings with many of Japan's intellectuals, gave a series of fifteen lectures, and was presented to Japan's Emperor and Empress.
 Yamamoto, who had been the first person to publish Einstein’s works in Japanese, now published a transcript of one of the latter's Japan lectures in Kaizō, which was notable in part for being Einstein's first work published after becoming a Nobel laureate.

+Book series publications

 Book series published by the firm included Gendai Nihon Bungaku Zenshū (現代日本文学全集) (English, "Complete Works of Contemporary Japanese Literature") (1926) and Kaizō Bunko (改造文庫; English, "Kaizō Paperback Library") (1929-1944).
 Each volume in both series was priced at one yen or less, a price which could be afforded by ordinary wage earners (previously books had been regularly priced at three yen each).
 The Kaizō Bunko series was designed to compete on price with the more expensive Iwanami Bunko series.
 By issuing inexpensive and revolutionary "enpon" (books costing just one yen each), Kaizōsha ignited a "revolutionary change" in the Showa publishing world.

 Kaizōsha attempted to interpret Chinese culture for Japanese citizens by publishing translations of "contemporary Chinese writers, including Lu Xun" and by bringing "Chinese and Japanese writers together for both formal and informal exchange".
 In its early years the firm had published Marxist and socialist works, including multi-volume Japanese translations of Marx's Das Kapital, and over the decades it continued publish works by progressive authors, such as the feminist writer, Fumiko Hayashi.

+Bungei (magazine)

 In 1933 Kaizōsha launched Bungei (文藝) (English, "The Literary Arts"), a popular monthly literary magazine.